Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 • Varies by state and provider

-2-10 Home Buyers Warranty Plan-specific Select system plans
+2-10 Home Buyers Warranty All opener parts + extension/torsion springs Standard plans

 Pincher's Pro Tip

 Compare at least 3 providers before choosing a plan.
-Ask specifically: 'Does your garage door opener coverage include torsion springs and sensors?'
+Ask specifically: 'Does your garage door opener coverage include torsion springs, transmitters, and sensors?'
 The answer will vary significantly between companies.

-Since garage door openers contain both electrical and mechanical components, it's useful to understand how home warranty electrical coverage handles the electrical side of these systems — particularly for wiring, sensors, and control boards.
+Since garage door openers contain both electrical and mechanical components, it's worth understanding how home warranty electrical coverage handles the electrical side of these systems, particularly for wiring, sensors, and control boards.

 Smart Savings Made Simple!